• About

 Blackness versus decay

 It’s often said that deep blacks in recordings are good, the silence between the notes identifying the lack of residual noise.
-While this may be true in some circumstances, I find that black holes in music can also be caused by too much damping which basically kills the decay of longer notes, somewhat like a compact cassette recording without dolby, played back with dolby.
-How shall I put this… with the Artesania Aire platforms it sounds like the dynamic range has been extended downward, allowing more differentiation in low level details.
+While this may be true in some circumstances, I find that black holes in music can also be caused by too much damping which basically kills the decay of longer notes, somewhat like a compact cassette recording without Dolby, played back with Dolby.
+How shall I put this… with the Artesania Aire platforms it sounds like the dynamic range has been extended downward, allowing more differentiation in low-level details.
 You really can hear the tiniest details yet there is no black hole effect, rather, there is this analog-like continuousness to the music that is highly infectious.

 Dynamics